-To learn more about the process for course registration for Winter 2023, be sure to review all of the information below carefully!
+To learn more about the process for course registration for Fall 2024, be sure to review all of the information below carefully!

-Course Bidding is a system for point allocation (much like interview bidding) to determine course registration for the final year of the Full-Time MBA program.
+Course Bidding is a system for point allocation to determine course registration for the final year of the Full-Time MBA program.

 Q: When is it?

 A: March 14 at 12PM- March 26 at 12PM.
 Do NOT wait until the last minute!
 Place your bids well before the 12PM deadline on March 26 to ensure that you are able to access the system and enter your bids successfully.
 Bids cannot be processed after the system has closed.

 Q: What steps do I need to take before bidding?